Hexagonal Bottle, Vessels Type, Series A

 Not on View

-Neck free blown.
-Body blown into a four-part mold of three vertical sections joined to a disk-shaped base section (MCT II).
-Mold seams between panels 2 and 3, 4 and 5, and 6 and 1.
-Relief crisp but difficult to distinguish because of weathering.
-Crimps at base of neck from tool used to hold vessel while finishing rim.
+The vessel was formed by free blowing the neck and blowing the body into a four-part mold composed of three vertical sections joined to a disk-shaped base section (MCT II).
+Mold seams run between panels 2 and 3, 4 and 5, and 6 and 1.
+Although the relief is crisp, surface weathering makes it difficult to distinguish.
+Vertical crimps at the base of the neck result from the use of a tool to hold the vessel during the finishing of the rim.

 Published ReferencesStern, E. Marianne, Roman Mold-Blown Glass: The First Through Sixth Centuries, Rome, Italy, "L'Erma" di Bretschneider in association with the Toledo Museum of Art, 1995, cat. no. 28, pp. 124-125.